 When the Culinary Arts Museum reopened this fall, we fell in love all over again.
 The staff showed us around, pointing out the newest additions to the collections.
 Thankfully, all of our old favorites are still there too.
 Read on for highlights, what's new, and tips for getting the most out of your visit to this gem of a museum.

 Portsmouth, New Hampshire is one of our favorite destinations for a short New England getaway and each time we visit, we discover something new.
-During our most recent Portsmouth mini-vacation, we found terrific burger joint, explored the many wonders of Prescott Park, and had a blast at Water Country.
+During our most recent Portsmouth mini-vacation, we found foodie delights, explored the many wonders of Prescott Park, and had a blast at Water Country.

 Known as the birthplace of American pizza, the city of New Haven lives up to its reputation as a first class foodie destination.
 Thanks to Market New Haven, I experienced many culinary delights in the city of pioneering restaurateurs, and I also learned that New Haven is more than a foodie town.
 It’s a place to explore history and architecture, art and culture.
 It's where ideas are nurtured and celebrated.
 Happily, it’s also very accessible to families and is wonderfully walkable.
 Take the kids for a day trip or a weekend getaway and experience the city for yourselves, with this list as your guide.